 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

 I have visited Mexico three time now, heading to the same destination every time – the Yucatan Peninsula.
 The Yucatan Peninsula is where Cancun, Playa Del Carmen and Tulum are found, and what an amazing part of the world this is.
 The area hosts absolutely perfect beaches and endless underground cenotes to explore.

 Playa Del Carmen and Cancun

 Cancun is the most popular area in the region, commonly visited during “spring break”.
 You will fly into Cancun and from there you can choose to stay or head down the peninsula to Playa Del Carmen and Tulum.
-The photos below are from Cancun and Playa Del Carmen.
+The photos below are from Playa Del Carmen.